Oracle Cloud Infrastructure Bastion provides restricted and time-limited access to target resources that don't have public endpoints.

 Doesn't require an OpenSSH server or the Oracle Cloud Agent to be running on the target resource.

 Port forwarding (also known as SSH tunneling) creates a secure connection between a specific port on the client machine and a specific port on the target resource.
 Using this connection you can relay other protocols.
-You can tunnel most TCP services and protocols over SSH, including:
+You can tunnel most TCP services and protocols over SSH, including the following ones:

 - Remote Desktop Protocol (RDP)